-In this article, we are going to talk about everything you need to understand about the particle no [の] of the Japanese language and its many functions in addition to indicating possession [that something belongs to something].
+In this article, we are going to talk about everything you need to understand about the particle no [の] of the Japanese language and about its many functions besides indicating possession [that something belongs to something].

 Many believe that the particle no [の] is one of the easiest in the Japanese language.
-Its main function is to indicate that one thing belongs to another, substituting from English “do, de, meu, our, yours” and other prepositions or articles that indicate that something belongs to something.
+Its main function is to indicate that one thing belongs to another, replacing from Portuguese “do, de, meu, minha, Nosso, seu, sua” and other prepositions or articles that indicate that something belongs to something.

-Only the function of the particle no [の] goes far beyond that.
+But the particle function no [の] goes way beyond that.
 We can list the following functions of the Japanese particle:

 - Nominalize verbs and adjectives;

 - Indicate the object in subordinate sentences by replacing the ga [が];